bibekg/bibekg-dot-com/src/app/lists/software.md

 ## 📱 Apps

-{% resource title="BeReal" url="https://emlog.substack.com/p/bereal" %}
+{% resource title="BeReal" url="https://bereal.com" %}
 BeReal is one of the few social media apps that strikes the rare balance of helping me feel close to friends without hijacking my attention.
+[I love it so much I even wrote a blog post about it.](https://emlog.substack.com/p/bereal)
 {% /resource %}

-{% resource title="How We Feel" url="https://howwefeel.com" %}
+{% resource title="How We Feel" url="https://howwefeel.org" %}
 A emotions-driven journaling app with fantastic UX, thoughtful social features, and a tasteful LLM integration.

 In their words: